waynodiablo/Oystercard/further_javascript/angularjs.md

 karma start test/karma.conf.js
 ```

-Notice how we haven't got any tests!
+Notice that this will throw an error since we haven't got any tests!

 [Git Diff](https://github.com/makersacademy/angularjs-intro/commit/e5c1d5229211a1670b8b19515cffb3df94fa5f6a)